-- If a defendant provides AEC-based evidence, the Commission must assess all relevant circumstances (Paragraph 139), including a strategy to exclude a competitor as efficient as the dominant company, but it did not mention whether the price-cost test, as a specific tool should be applied. - Did not rank the factors in paragraph 139, which suggests that their importance may vary by case - Remitted case on procedural grounds.
+- Overruled the GC: if a defendant provides AEC-based evidence, the Commission must assess all relevant circumstances (Paragraph 139), including a strategy to exclude a competitor as efficient as the dominant company, but did not mention whether the price-cost test as a specific tool should be applied.

+- the Court did not rank the factors in paragraph 139, which suggests that their importance may vary by case

+- Remitted case on procedural grounds.